 The EU Commission created the European Travel and Authorization System (ETIAS) as part of an effort to strengthen the external borders of the Schengen Area.
-From 2021 it will be a legal requirement for visitors to the Schengen zone to apply for an ETIAS visa.
+From 2022 it will be a legal requirement for visitors to the Schengen zone to apply for an ETIAS visa waiver.

 What are the benefits of the ETIAS travel authorization system?
 What are the drawbacks?
-Will the new system be a good thing for travelers to the Schengen Area overall?
-This article will explore the pros and cons of ETIAS from the point of view of the traveler, based on what we know so far…
+Will the new system be beneficial for travellers to the Schengen Area overall?
+This article will explore the pros and cons of ETIAS from the point of view of the passenger, based on what has been revealed about the system so far.

 Pro: Increased security

 The most significant benefit of the ETIAS European visa waiver is that it will strengthen the borders of the Schengen Area.
 There have been a number of high profile terrorist attacks since 2016 which have highlighted the need for greater security.

 The attacks have generally taken place in areas in areas with a high concentration of tourists.
 ETIAS will not only make Europe a safer place for those living there, but also for visitors.

 At the moment, citizens from more than 60 countries can travel to the Schengen visa-free, without completing any paperwork.
 The introduction of ETIAS will mean that people from those countries will need to enroll with ETIAS by completing online registration.
 This, in turn, will mean slightly more hassle.

 Pro: The application form is quick and simple

 The ETIAS online application will only take a matter of minutes to complete.
 It will involve entering some basic information such as name, address, date of birth, passport details, and travel plans.
 There will also be some security-related questions.
 After the application has been approved, a copy of the ETIAS visa waiver will be sent to the traveller by email.